 For steps on how to use the captions editing tool, please click here.

-Can I request that auto-generated captions in languages other than English be added to my course?
+Can I request that auto-generated captions in languages other than English, Spanish or Portuguese be added to my course?

-Currently the captioning program is limited to creating English captions for English content only.
-Instructors are free to add captions in other languages to their course if they wish.
+Currently, the captioning program is limited to creating captions for English, Spanish or Portuguese content only.
 For more information on how to do this, please click here.

 Can I edit the auto-generated captions myself?